-If the underwriters exercise their option to purchase 2,925,000 additional shares of common stock in this offering in full at the assumed initial public offering price of \$22.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus and assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, the as adjusted net tangible book value per share after this offering would be approximately \$2.13 per share, and the dilution per share to investors purchasing shares of common stock in this offering would be approximately \$19.87 per share.
+If the underwriters exercise their option to purchase 2,925,000 additional shares of common stock in this offering in full at the assumed initial public offering price of \$23.00 per share, and assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, the as adjusted net tangible book value per share after this offering would be approximately \$2.19 per share, and the dilution per share to investors purchasing shares of common stock in this offering would be approximately \$20.81 per share.

-The following table sets forth, on a pro forma basis, as of December 31, 2020, the number of shares of common stock purchased from Privia Health Group, Inc., the total consideration paid, or to be paid, and the average price per share paid, or to be paid, by existing stockholders and by the new investors, at an assumed initial public offering price of \$22.00 per share, the midpoint of the range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and offering expenses payable by Privia Health Group, Inc.:
+The following table sets forth, on a pro forma basis, as of December 31, 2020, the number of shares of common stock purchased from Privia Health Group, Inc., the total consideration paid, or to be paid, and the average price per share paid, or to be paid, by existing stockholders and by the new investors, based on the initial public offering price of \$23.00 per share, before deducting estimated underwriting discounts and commissions and offering expenses payable by Privia Health Group, Inc.:

-Total Consideration Shares Purchased (in millions) Aver age Price Number Percent Amount Percent Pe r Share Existing stockholders 95,985,817 93.2% \$ 165.7 51.9% \$ 1.73 New investors 6,981,818 6.8% \$ 153.6 48.1% \$ 22.00 Total 102,967,635 100% \$ 319.3 100%
+Total Con Shares Purcl Shares Purchased (in millions) age Price Number Percent Amount Percent Pe r Share Existing stockholders 95,985,817 93.4% \$ 165.7 51.4% \$ 1.73 New investors 6,800,000 6.6% \$ 156.4 48.6% \$ 23.00 Total 102,785,817 100% \$ 322.1 100%

 Except as otherwise indicated, the above discussion and tables assume no exercise of the underwriters' option to purchase additional shares.
-After giving effect to sales of shares in this offering, assuming the underwriters' option to purchase additional shares is exercised in full, our existing shareholders would own 90.6% and our new investors would own 9.4% of the total number of shares of our common stock outstanding after this offering.
+After giving effect to sales of shares in this offering, assuming the underwriters' option to purchase additional shares is exercised in full, our existing shareholders would own 90.8% and our new investors would own 9.2% of the total number of shares of our common stock outstanding after this offering.